gilles/chef-boilerplate/README.md

  * users
  * sudo
- * git
  * application for nginx / unicorn / rails
+ * rvm
+ * A base cookbook

  And their dependencies.

 Changes from official cookooks
 ========